parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 ## Requirements and audience

 This tutorial is for beginners, so it'll be quite detailed and verbose.

+Our example blog will be extremely simple: an index page with a list of all articles, a page for each article and an about page.
+It'll be the personal website of fictional astrophycisist (and retro music enthusiast) Tara Himmels and we'll call it *Electroniq*.

 I assume only that you are familiar with basic HTML/CSS and are at least a little bit comfortable using the command line (or not scared of it, at the very least).
-You'll also need to be familiar with basic Javascript syntax.
+You'll also need to be familiar with very basic Javascript syntax.
 If you're not, don't worry; I'm no programmer either, you can learn as you go.

-We'll be writing our posts in [Markdown](https://help.github.com/articles/markdown-basics/), a very simple markup language that lets you format your posts easily without having to throw in HTML tags everywhere.
+We'll be writing our posts in [Markdown](https://help.github.com/articles/markdown-basics/), a simple markup language that lets you format your posts easily without having to throw in HTML tags everywhere.
 It then converts it to HTML for you.
-It's very easy and you can learn it in 5 minutes.
+If you don't know it, you can learn it in 5 minutes.

 You don't need to know [node.js](https://nodejs.org).